Ever notice how Your Spirit Irritates Their Demons, even when you’ve done nothing wrong?

 And when you do, you’ll find that the things that used to trip you up, the conflicts that kept you stuck, are nothing more than stepping stones on your path to greatness.
 So, are you ready to take control of your inner battlefield?
 The choice is yours.

-Your presence irritating their demons isn’t about you vs. them.
+Your presence irritating them isn’t about you vs. them.

 - It’s about light vs. darkness